-Texas migrant deaths: At least 50 found dead in abandoned truck
+Texas migrant deaths: Mexico blames poverty and US border crisis

 - Published

+"Poverty and desperation" led to the deaths of at least 50 migrants abandoned in a Texas lorry, Mexico's president has said.

-At least 50 people were found dead in an abandoned truck on the outskirts of San Antonio, Texas - believed to be the worst recent case of migrant deaths due to smuggling in the US.
+Andres Manuel Lopez Obrador blamed trafficking and "a lack of control" at the border - the worst case of migrant deaths due to smuggling in the US.

-Mexico's foreign minister confirmed 22 Mexicans, seven Guatemalans and two Hondurans are among the dead.
+Nearly two dozen Mexicans, seven Guatemalans and two Hondurans were among the dead.

-Sixteen people, including four children, were taken to hospital.
+Those found alive, including four children, were taken to hospital.

 The survivors were "hot to the touch" and suffering from heat stroke and heat exhaustion.

-San Antonio, which is 250km (150 miles) from the US-Mexico border, is a major transit route for people smugglers.
+The migrants were found on the outskirts of the city of San Antonio, which is 250km (155 miles) from the US-Mexico border, is a major transit route for people smugglers.

 Human traffickers often use trucks to transport undocumented migrants after meeting them in remote areas once they have managed to cross into the United States.